The Gordon Memorial College Trust Fund

 - Type of Award

 - Deadline for applying

-The purpose of the Fund is to promote educational development in Sudan/South Sudan.
-Grants are available for educational projects in the Sudan/South Sudan and for Sudanese nationals studying for a postgraduate course in the UK who intend to return to Sudan/South Sudan at the end of their studies.
-In awarding grants, priority will be given to those applicants whose chosen courses will enable them to contribute to the skills base of Sudan/South Sudan, and who demonstrate their intention to return to the Sudan/South Sudan after their studies.
+The purpose of the Fund is to promote educational development in South Sudan or Sudan.
+Grants are available for educational projects in the South Sudan or Sudan and for Sudanese nationals studying for a postgraduate course in the UK who intend to return to South Sudan or Sudan at the end of their studies.
+In awarding grants, preference will be given to those applicants whose chosen courses will enable them to contribute to the skills base of South Sudan or Suda, and who demonstrate their intention to return to South Sudan or Sudan after their studies.

 Value of Award

 The average grant awarded to an individual applicant in 2012 was £3,500, but the value of the award varies.

 To be eligible for consideration for a GMCTF grant, you should:

 - have achieved in that degree a minimum Grade Point Average (GPA) of 3.3 out of 4.0, or a minimum of an upper second class degree (2.1), or equivalent international qualifications.

 - have good written and spoken English and provide evidence of a good score in a recognised English language test, e.g. ITELS or TOEFL.

 - approach two referees who can comment on their suitability for the award of a GMCTF grant, and ask each referee to send their comments on your application to the GMCTF by the due date (see the timetable).
 Please remember to refer your referees to the Information for referees section of the website.
 Your application will not be considered by the GMCTF without the letters of support from your referees, and it is your responsibility as the applicant to ask them to send these letters to the GMCTF.